Munch Bunch: Yoghurt

-The Munch Bunch yoghurt brand was launched circa 1981 to coincide with the launch of the television series, with Mitson's characters as well as a few non-book characters such as Jenny Cherry and Charlie Chocolate but by the 1990s had struck out completely in their own right retaining only the logo and a few character names.
+The Munch Bunch yoghurt brand - aimed at children between three and nine - was launched by Express Dairies' Eden Vale division circa 1981 to coincide with the launch of the television series.
+These originally featured the Munch Bunch characters from the books as well as a few non-book characters such as Jenny Cherry and Charlie Chocolate.
+However, by the 1990s the yoghurt line had struck out completely in its own right retaining only the logo and a few character names.

 The brand had a resurgence in the UK during the 1990s, largely as a result of a popular TV commercial for the Munch Bunch "pot shots" range (a petits-filous type yoghurt aimed at the young) set in a pool hall, which ran from May 1994 until February 1996.
 This popularity proved short-lived, and only three of the Munch Bunch characters were featured in the "pot shots" range.